Culture is king: How to move innovation online

 • Inclusion – Getting the right people involved at the right time is key to the running of any great innovation project, as it helps everybody achieve better results.
 It’s also vital in a remote environment that people don’t feel isolated, and that they can easily keep in touch with their colleagues and where the business is going.

-In a year of constant change, throughout every innovation project we’ve seen companies lead, one thing has remained the same: true, game-changing remote innovation happens when organizations create a culture in which innovative mindsets and practices can thrive, no matter where people are.
+Throughout every innovation project we’ve seen companies lead, one thing has remained the same: true, game-changing remote innovation happens when organizations create a culture in which innovative mindsets and practices can thrive, no matter where people are.

 More from the blog